KoziukSerhiy/js-patterns/command/README.md

-# Implementation Command pattern in JS.
+# Implementing the Command pattern in JS.

 **Command** - Encapsulation and query control.